jercylew/payeverInterview/README.md

 # payeverInterview
 Yuming Task code

-To run the task for part 1
+To run the task for part 1:

-cd part1
-npm start
+cd part1;npm start

-To run the task for part 2
+To run the task for part 2:

-cd part2
-npm start
+cd part2;npm start